hunterchris/hunterchris/README.md

 <img src="./assets/POd5.gif">
 Hello!
-This is me, I'm a platform Engineer based in Berlin.
+This is me, I'm a Sr DevOps engineer based in Berlin.
 I know many things and nothing at all

-- I currently work as Lead engineer (Cloud) in the Platforms department of Axel Springer NMT
+- I currently work as Lead engineer (Cloud) in the Platforms department of Axel Springer National Media & Tech

-- I take care of everything related to infrastructure: Deployment, Automation, Observability, etc.
+- I take care of everything related to infrastructure: Deployment, Automation, Observability, Cost Optimizations, etc.

+- Together with the other Lead engineers, we are the bridge between NMT's strategy and its technical implementation.
+  - we support the different business units drafting their technical roadmaps
+  - we drive architectural changes around Platform to help improving the business units value
-- Together with the other Lead engineers, we mentor our fellow enginners and build tools to support them in their day to day work
+  - we mentor our fellow enginners and build tools to support them in their day-to-day work

-- From time to time, I also build data pipelines to ingest data consistently in our data lake (Palantir Foundry)

 <img src="./assets/2825704.gif">